 \subsection{Construction of a C*-category from families of pseudodifferential operators}

 In this section we shall construct the category $\PSDO_{\GG,\KK}$ that is used in the proof of Theorem~\ref{thm-k-theory-of-the-c-star-category}.

 The main issue is to decide when a family of operators \eqref{eq-family-of-operators-on-fibers-of-dnc} acting on the fibers of the smooth family of homogeneous spaces $\pmb K \backslash \pmb G$ should be deemed to be continuous.
-There are a number of equivalent ways of expressing the continuity condition, and we shall choose the one that seems to us to be the quickest.
-It is based on the fact, first documented in \cite{AtiyahSingerFour}, that conjugates of compactly supported order zero pseudodifferential operators by smooth families of diffeomorphisms are $L^2$-norm-continuous families of operators:
+There are a number of equivalent ways of expressing the continuity condition, and we shall choose the one that seems to us to be the quickest (what seems to us to be the most conceptual approach will be outlined in the next section).
+The approach that we shall follow is based on the fact, first documented in \cite{AtiyahSingerFour}, that if one conjugates a compactly supported, order zero pseudodifferential operator by a smooth family of diffeomorphisms, then one obtains an $L^2$-operator norm-continuous family of bounded Hilbert space operators:

 \begin{theorem}[See for instance {\cite[Prop.~1.3]{AtiyahSingerFour}}] Let $E_1$ and $E_2$ be smooth vector bundles over smooth manifolds $M_1$ and $M_2$, respectively.
-Let $U$ be an open subset of some Euclidean space and let
+Let $V$ be an open subset of some Euclidean space and let

 be a smooth family of vector bundle isomorphisms that covers a smooth family of diffeomorphisms from $M_1$ to $M_2$.
 If $A$ is a compactly supported, classical pseudodifferential operator of order zero on $M_2$, acting on the sections of $E_2$, then the operators